posit-dev/ark/README.md

 ## Reporting issues

 We currently use the issue tracker of [Positron](https://github.com/posit-dev/positron).
-Please report bugs and feature requests at <https://github.com/posit-dev/positron/issues>, and feel free to tag your issue with the `lang: r` and `area: kernels` labels.
+Please report bugs and feature requests at <https://github.com/posit-dev/positron/issues>.

 ## Related Projects